Jack Whittaker (lottery winner): Legal and personal problems

 On October 11, 2005, at a hearing related to his January 2003 DUI, a visibly shaken Whittaker lashed out at local law enforcement agencies for focusing on his troubles while failing to arrest anyone in relation to his granddaughter's death, saying, "Go after whoever killed my granddaughter with as much zealous [sic] as these butt holes are trying to convict me of something I didn't do."

 Whittaker was later sued by Caesars Atlantic City casino for bouncing $1.5 million worth of checks to cover gambling losses.
 He countersued, claiming that his losses were supposed to be credited due to a slot machine he developed and that they, in fact, owed him money.

 On January 11, 2007, a legal complaint against Whittaker alleged he claimed that on September 11, 2006, thieves took all of his money.
 The thieves, according to the account, went to 12 branches of the City National Bank and cashed 12 checks.
 The incident came to light because Whittaker had not been paying money to a woman who had previously sued him.
 Kitti French filed the complaint earlier in the week, requesting court costs and money from Whittaker.

 On July 5, 2009, Ginger Whittaker Bragg, Whittaker's 42-year-old daughter and the mother of Brandi Bragg, was found dead in Daniels, West Virginia.
 No explanation was given, but officials did not suspect foul play.

-On December 2, 2016, around 7 a.m.
-Whittaker's home in Bland County, Virginia, was reported to be on fire.
+On December 2, 2016, at around 7 a.m.
+Whittaker's home in Bland County, Virginia was reported to be on fire.
 When firefighters arrived, the home was fully engulfed, and the house was deemed a total loss.
 Whittaker's wife was home when the fire broke out, but she was able to make it out safely and no injuries were reported.
 Whittaker stated that the home was not insured.

 Death

-Whittaker died on June 27, 2020, following a long illness; no further details were given.
+Whittaker died on June 27, 2020, aged 72, following a long illness; no further details surrounding his death were provided.